kierenholt/shieldpay-sendSMS/README.md

 ### figuring out the structure of the event passed into the lambda function
 My  aim was to get the gateway -> queue -> lambda working even if the message parameters were not correctly read.
 Once I knew the data was there, I use error logs to read the event object and adjust until it worked fully.

-### creating permissions for the lambda to send SMS to any number, not just to a topic
+### creating permissions / policies / roles
+1. for the lambda to use sns.publish -> any mobile number
-Some web searching was required
+2. for the api gateway use sns.publish -> sns

 ### finding up to date documentation on SNS.publish() parameters
 More web searching was required